NVIDIA-AI-IOT/deepstream_tao_apps/TRT-OSS/Jetson/README.md

 Below are the steps to build [TensorRT OSS](https://github.com/NVIDIA/TensorRT) on Jetson device for Jetson libnvinfer_plugin.so.
 For cross-compiling, refer to TensorRT OSS README.

-## libnvinfer_plugin.so.8.0.1 Provided Here
+## libnvinfer_plugin.so.8.2.1 Provided Here

- **libnvinfer_plugin.so.8.0.1** provided in this folder was built with:
+ **libnvinfer_plugin.so.8.2.1** provided in this folder was built with:

 > Jetson Xavier
-> Jetpack4.6 (CUDA-10.2, cuDNN v8.0, TensorRT )
+> Jetpack4.6 (CUDA-10.2, cuDNN v8.2, TensorRT8.2.1 )

 **Note**

-You can get teh prebuild lib using `wget https://nvidia.box.com/shared/static/2lf1kx4dguucrpdk8z46oepvu2f7997w libnvinfer_plugin.so.8.0.1` if you met some LFS issue.
+You can get the prebuild lib by using "wget https://nvidia.box.com/shared/static/5trpgqjadn65r6ypqij21zqj5pb6ew1i -O libnvinfer_plugin.so.8.2.1" if you met some LFS issue.

 ## Build TensorRT OSS Plugin - libnvinfer_plugin.so